metalbear-co/mirrord.dev/content/docs/faq/common-issues.md

 When executing a task Turbo strips most of the existing process environment, including internal mirrord variables required during libc call interception setup.
 There are two alternative ways to solve this problem:

 1. Explicitly tell Turbo to pass mirrord environment to the task.
 To do this, merge the snippet below into your `turbo.json`.
-You will be able to run the task like `mirrord exec turbo dev`
+You should be able to run the task like `mirrord exec turbo dev`.
 ```json
 {
   "globalPassThroughEnv": ["MIRRORD_*", "LD_PRELOAD", "DYLD_INSERT_LIBRARIES"]